 Everyday Mechanics and Special Relativity: From Earthly Speed to the Speed of Light! - Senior SPARK

-At the end of the course, students will know and understand Newton’s Laws.
+At the end of the course, students will learn that Newton mechanics, compared to Einstein’s Special Relativity, is only an approximate picture of the world!
+However, a really great approximation!
 They will be able to solve simple mechanics problems and describe the motion of the objects.
-They will be able to describe what the effects of the special relativity are, and when the effects become significant.
+They will also be able to describe what the effects of the Special Relativity are, and when the effects become significant, where Newtonian mechanics falls apart.

 Students are expected to know some algebra.
 There are no science prerequisites for the course.
 This course provides a good introduction to physics, paving a foundation for high school.